Musgrove gets 1st win since no-hitter, Padres beat Cardinals

 The big right-hander allowed Yadier Molina’s leadoff double in the fourth before striking out the side sandwiched around an intentional walk to Harrison Bader.
 Musgrove loaded the bases again in the sixth but all the Cardinals got out of it was a sacrifice fly by Molina.

+Said Padres manager Jayce Tingler: “You always feel good when you’ve got Musgrove on the mound.”

+Tingler said he thought Musgrove was good, “having to navigate through that lineup. … I thought he made some huge pitches with some traffic against some very good hitters.
+He was able to get out of some of those jams.
+I thought tonight he was really good.
+Ran out of gas and just kind of pitched with his heart and his guts and just laid it out there for the fifth and was able to get through.”

-Manny Machado drove in two runs for San Diego, on a double in the first and a single in the sixth, scoring Trent Grisham both times.
+Machado drove in two runs for San Diego, on a double in the first and a single in the sixth, scoring Trent Grisham both times.

 The Padres scored two runs in the third without the benefit of a hit to take a 3-0 lead.
 Johan Oviedo walked the first three batters — Machado, Jake Cronenworth and Tommy Pham — to load the bases and made way for Jake Woodford.
 Brian O’Grady hit a sacrifice fly and Austin Nola was hit by a pitch to load the bases again.
 Marcano followed with an RBI grounder.